Languages of New Caledonia: French

-New Caledonians of French and European descent generally speak French as their native language.
-Kanaks also speak a variety of French, New Caledonian French, which is characterized by some phonetic particularities and specific grammatical constructions derived from native languages.
+New Caledonians of European descent generally speak French natively, and it is spoken by nearly all the remainder of the population as either a first or second language.
+New Caledonian French is characterized by some phonetic particularities and specific grammatical constructions derived from native languages.

+At the 2009 census, 97.3% of New Caledonians aged 15 or older reported that they could speak, read and write French, whereas only 1.1% reported that they had no knowledge of French.
+No questions regarding the knowledge of French were asked in the 2014 and 2019 censuses, on account of the population's nearly universal understanding of it.

 In the early colonial era, there had been a French pidgin used in New Caledonia as a contact language, especially along the east coast, alongside Bislama, and today there is a local French creole known as Tayo that may descend from it.